p4rkerw/dpcr_design/rn7_panel3/rn7_chrM_Nd1.md

     <-gttgtagcatccgggtatac-5
 ```

 7. Check NCBI primer blast using the selected F and R primers for off-target amplification in rat genome (with an amplicon size in the same range).
 If there is an off-target make sure that the amplicon length is too long for 15sec dPCR extension.
+This primer and probe set has no off-target amplicons.

 ```
    Primer pair 1